toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/04-guides.md

 ## Learn more about Expedia VirtualCard

 The Expedia VirtualCard allows ExpediaCollect hotels to receive payment via the virtual credit card.
 At the time of booking, Expedia will generate a distinct virtual credit card number that is authorized for the transaction.
-The credit card number will be available electronically to the hotel for 48 hours following a booking within the Expedia QuickConnect booking response message and should be used as payment at time of check out.
+The virtual credit card detail will be provided electronically to the hotel within the Expedia QuickConnect booking response message and should be used as payment at time of check out.

 For a successful EVC rollout, the EQC partner implementation should support communication of credit card information as described in the BR Schema.